 In vessels with conical bottom it can be advantageous to mount the device in the center of the vessel, as measurement is then possible nearly down to the lowest point of the bottom.
 Keep in mind that measurement all the way down to the tip of the probe may not be possible.
-The exact value of the min. distance (lower blocking distance) is stated in chapter "Technical data" of the operating instructions.
+The exact value of the min. distance (lower blocking distance) is stated in chapter " Technical data".